-While every social enterprise needs skilled and capable people, possibly the last thing a social enterprise needs are people willing to rest upon their laurels, or who think that the solutions existing today will be fit for an uncertain future.
+While every social enterprise needs skilled and capable people, possibly the last thing a social enterprise needs are people willing to rest upon their laurels or who think that the solutions existing today will be fit for an uncertain future.

-By understanding fixed and growth mindsets and using good strategies (such as simple language tools) you will notice a real change in your behavior and attitudes.
+By understanding fixed and growth mindsets and using good strategies (such as simple language tools), you will notice a real change in your behavior and attitudes.
 This, in turn, will aid your learning.
-You'll enjoy a more positive attitude, renewed energy, and the momentum that comes with it as you continue to face and overcome challenges ahead of you.
+You'll enjoy a more positive attitude, renewed energy, and the momentum that comes with it as you continue to face and overcome the challenges ahead of you.

 A growth mindset also helps people to remain optimistic and fly in the face of challenges and drives engagement.
 As your mindset evolves, so too will you want to seek out others with a similar mindset, creating a positive feedback loop that strengthens and accelerates organizations looking to create positive change.